relativitydev/relativity.testing.framework/CONTRIBUTING.md

 ## <a name="where-to-get-help">Where to get help</a>

-* For general help and questions, please use the `#relativity-testing-framework` slack channel
+* For general help and questions, please use start a [Discussion](https://github.com/relativitydev/relativity.testing.framework/discussions).
-* For feature requests or bugs, see those [contributing sections](#how-can-i-contribute).
+* For feature requests or bugs, please create an [Issue](https://github.com/relativitydev/relativity.testing.framework/issues).
+For further information, see [How can I contribute](#how-can-i-contribute).

 ## <a name="what-should-i-know-before-i-get-started">What should I know before I get started?</a>